massbrowser/android/docs/adding_to_third_party.md

 * `src/tools/licenses.py scan` - This will complain about incomplete or missing data for third_party checkins.
 We use 'licenses.py credits' to generate the about:credits page in Google Chrome builds.
-* `src/tools/checklicenses/checklicenses.py` - See below for info how to handle possible failures.
+* `src/tools/checklicenses/checklicenses.py` - See below for info on how to handle possible failures.
 * If you are adding code that will be present in the content layer, please make sure that the license used is compliant with Android tree requirements because this code will also be used in Android WebView.
 You need to run